robmasocco/double-linked-lists_c/README.md

 # double-linked-lists_c

 Simple implementation of Double Linked Lists, ready for user applications programming.
-Written in C.
+Written in C, requires the GNU C Library.

-They accept every kind of data as entry (as long as it is at most 64-bits wide) and use dynamic memory allocation in the heap (through stdlib.h).
+They accept every kind of data as entry (as long as it is at most 64-bits wide) and use dynamic memory allocation in the heap (through *malloc*).
 For more information, have a look at the code.

 ## Can I use this?